Betty: An Automatic Differentiation Library for Multilevel Optimization: Experiments

 \subsection{Data Reweighting for Class Imbalance}

 Many real-world datasets suffer from class imbalance due to underlying long-tailed data distributions.
-Learning with imbalanced data could have negative societal impacts such as discrimination towards underrepresented groups.
-Data reweighting has been proposed as one solution to class imbalance problems by assigning higher/lower weights to data from rare/common classes.
-In particular, Meta-Weight-Net (MWN)~\cite{shu2019meta} proposes to approach data reweighting with bilevel optimization as follows:
+Meta-Weight-Net (MWN)~\citep{shu2019meta} proposes to alleviate the class imbalance issue with a data reweighting scheme where they learn to assign higher/lower weights to data from more rare/common classes.
+In detail, MWN formulates data reweighting with bilevel optimization as follows:

-where $w$ is the network weight, $L_{train}^i$ is the training loss for the $i$-th training sample, and $\theta$ is the MWN $\mathcal{R}$'s weight, which reweights each training sample given its training loss $L^i_{train}$.
+where $w$ is the network parameters, $L_{train}^i$ is the training loss for the $i$-th training sample, and $\theta$ is the MWN $\mathcal{R}$'s parameters, which reweights each training sample given its training loss $L^i_{train}$.

-We again follow most of the training configurations from the original paper, except for best-response Jacobian algorithms, and minor changes in the learning rate schedule.
-Specifically, we try out multiple best-response Jacobian algorithms, which only require one-liner changes using \textsc{Betty}, to study their effect on test accuracy, memory efficiency, and wall time.
+Following the original paper, we artificially inject class imbalance into the CIFAR-10 dataset by geometrically decreasing the number of data sample for each class, as per an imbalance factor.
+While the official implementation, which is built upon Torchmeta~\citep{deleu2019torchmeta}, only adopts ITD-RMAD for best-response Jacobian calculation, we re-implement MWN with multiple best-response Jacobian algorithms, which only require one-liner changes using \textsc{Betty}, to study their effect on test accuracy, memory efficiency, and training wall time.
 The experiment results are given in Table~\ref{tab:mwn}. -3pt